A list of the 10 best Equalizer apps to improve sound on your phone or tablet. Enjoy enhanced sound with a good equalizer for android devices.

 9. Speaker Booster

 Speaker Booster is a simple and lightweight application with an excellent user interface that allows you to boost the volume of your speakers and headphones.
 Speaker Booster claims to be able to increase the sound system between 15% and 30%, depending on your device.
-Unlike other volume boosters, the Speaker Booster adjusts Android equalizer through a sophisticated algorithm in order to enhance the sound.
+Unlike other volume boosters, the Speaker Booster adjusts equalizer through a sophisticated algorithm in order to enhance the sound.
 You can also individually modify the volume of different types of sounds, such as notifications or system sounds.

 10. Music Equalizer

-Another good equalizer to enhance the music quality of your Android device.
+Another good equalizer to enhance the music quality of your phone.
 It has nine preset EQ types depending on the type of sound you like and your preferred style of music and also offers a five-band equalizer to create your own sound system favorite.
 And with its desktop widget, you can have on hand at all times the main controls to adjust the volume and EQ on your Android while you listen.

 You can find a simple app for basic volume controls, or you can download a tricked-out version that gives you precise settings for every kind of listening experience.
 As with anything, you get what you pay for.
 Splurge on paid versions to get rid of those pesky ads.